Abigail Disney rails against the company after finding staff have to forage garbage for food

 I wrote Bob Iger a very long email, and one of the things I said to him was, “You know, you’re a great CEO by any measure, perhaps even the greatest CEO in the country right now.
 You know, your legacy is that you’re a great manager.
 And if I were you, I would want something better than that.
 I would want to be known as the guy who led to a better place, because that is what you have the power to do.”

-But the Disney heiress says she got “nothing” from Iger in return.
-Instead, she was referred to Disney’s HR department “who cited initiatives such as its $150m funding for employee education.
+But the Disney heir says she got “nothing” from Iger in return.
+Instead, she was referred to Disney’s HR department “who cited initiatives such as its $150m funding for employee education.”
 But as the Financial Times reports, Disney then attempted to contact Iger again, but says “That never got an answer, so I had my answer.”

 This isn’t the first time Disney has criticized her family’s company.
-Back in April, she called CEO Bog Iger’s $65.5 compensation “insane” as it was 1,424 times that of the median Disney employee.
+Back in April, she called CEO Bob Iger’s $65.5 million compensation “insane” as it was 1,424 times that of the median Disney employee.